 Commencement speeches aren’t only for graduations!
 Finish out the year by reading or watching other great commencements speeches (the web is full of them).
 Then challenge students to write—and deliver, if you like—their own speeches for the year they’ve just finished.

-1. List what you’ve learned from A to Z.
+7. List what you’ve learned from A to Z

 What a great way to look back over what kids have learned!
 For each letter of the alphabet, have them write and illustrate something they learned or did throughout the year.
 Hit the link below to get a free printable template for this project.
-(This isn’t just for little kids—any grade will be challenged by this activity on their own or as a group.)
+Learning virtually?
+Have students create a Google slideshow instead.